 - Disable the option “Tracking requests by applications“;

-- If you wish, read in the “Details” section what you have opted out of.
+- If you wish, read what you have opted out of in the “Details” section.

 How are iPhone users tracked?

 Apparently, Apple deliberately hid the tracking request blocking feature so that users would not start to stop developers from accessing their advertising IDs.
 After all, if everyone starts to turn them off, developers like Facebook will surely whip up and claim that Apple has tricked them again by introducing a new rule before the announced date.
-Therefore, even if someone turns off advertising identifiers, there will be so few of them that most developers will not even notice it.
-Still, today it is not very accepted to take care of your protection.
+Therefore, even if someone turns off advertising identifiers, there will be so few of them that most developers will not notice.
+Still, it is not very acceptable to take care of your protection today.

 However, banning ad IDs alone does not give you 100% tracking protection.
-What’s more, both the apps and web services you interact with can still track your movements.
-After all, they will be able to receive information from the Wi-Fi points to which you connect.
+Moreover, the apps and web services you interact with can still track your movements.
+After all, they can receive information from the Wi-Fi points you connect to.
 Secondly, Apple did not prevent them from accessing geolocation services.
 It’s just that the application developers will not know that it is you, but they will still track you.

 Here are some other tricks, common issues, and fixes you can face during your iPhone journey.